SCHOOL UPDATE - 01/09/2020

 - Break times and lunch times will be staggered for different bubbles.

 - Children should bring a named water bottle each day that returns home each day to be thoroughly washed.
-We are unable to fill water bottles so children may wish to bring more than one.

 - Children will be given their own stationery, and resources and classroom equipment will be cleaned by staff during the day and again thoroughly at the end of the day by the cleaning team.